apps-appface/WorkCover-NSW/README.txt

  ------------

  -install mysql in your system.
- -Create WorkCoverNSW Database and import WORKCOVER_DATABASELATEST.sql file to that database.
+ -Create WorkCoverNSW Database and import WORKCOVER_DATABASE_Latest.sql file to that database.

 3.Import project in your workspace